ChadHayes91/LSGAN-Abstract-Art/README.md

   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/Discriminator_Code.png?raw=true">
 </p>

+The final layer of flattening and then predicting a real or fake classification is to use the squared error loss (instead of using Sigmoid for a BCE loss).
+I used the Adam optimizer for the discriminator with a learning rate of 0.0002 and betas=(0.5, 0.999).

 The final architecture for my generator is as follows:
 <p align="center">
   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/Generator_Code.png?raw=true">
 </p>

-I used the Adam optimizer for both the discriminator and generator.
-I used least mean squared error for the loss function (Pytorch's MSELoss).
+Similarly, I used the Adam optimizer with a learning rate of 0.0002 and betas=(0.5, 0.999) for the generator.
+The loss for the generator is computed by correct classifications of fake images from the discriminator.

 ## Difficulties & Model Improvements
 GANs are typically tricky to train, there were a few difficulties I encoutered before I found reasonable results.